 * Size a wooden dowel rod and drill out the screw hole.
 Coat the dowel with wood glue and tap it snugly into place.
 After the glue has cured, cut the dowel flush with a utility knife.

 * If threads tear out, while you are rehanging the door, coat as many tooth picks with wood glue as it takes to stuff the hole tight, tapping them firmly into place.
 When the glue has cured, cut the tooth picks flush and install the wood screw.

 * Try not to get primer or paint in screw holes, the peep hole or the holes bored for the lock & knob assembly.
 It will only need to be cleaned out before your hardware will fit properly.

 * Edges left un-primed are subject to swell in moist/humid weather causing the door to stick.

-* Consult with your Neighbors or Neighborhood Association before making any drastic changes, to preserve the peace and property values.
+* Consult with your immediate Neighbors and Homeowner's Association before making any drastic changes, to preserve the peace and property values.

 Copyright 01/16/2009 All Rights Reserved.
 Questions?
 Comments?
 Contact Me